atlantis-world-core/atlanteans/README.md

 # Areas of Concern

-- Withdrawing funds - is there any scenario where the team cannot withdraw funds?
-- Issuing refunds - is the logic correct?
-Can we save gas?
-- Self-refunds - is there any way someone can claim more than they're entitled to in a self-refund?
-- Phase supplies - is there a problem with the supply issuance in any phase?
-- DA Price calculations - is the pricing accurate within the phases of the DA?
+- mintlistSummon, bidSummon, publicSummon - These three functions have the other version that accepts WETH as payment method, is this already the ideal implementation or is there a much better implementation?
+- claimSummon - We have a product requirement that, 1 Scroll NFT (Polygon Mainnet) = 1 Atlantean NFT (Mainnet) so will need to ensure that an account can claim not more than how much scrolls they hold.
+Is the implementation handled well in terms of security?
+Is there any chance any user could exploit this?

 Here is the basis for these smart contracts: https://github.com/code-423n4/2022-05-runes, that were audited: https://code4rena.com/reports/2022-05-runes/

 # Development & Testing